 \section{Introduction}

 Automatic differentiation (AD) is a technique for transforming code that implements a function $f$ into code that computes $f$'s derivative, essentially by using the chain rule for derivatives.
-Due to its efficiency and numerical stability, AD is the technique of choice whenever we need to compute derivatives of functions that are implemented as programs, particularly in high dimensional settings.
+Due to its efficiency and numerical stability, AD is the technique of choice whenever we need to compute derivatives of functions that are implemented as programs, particularly in high-dimensional settings.
 Optimization and Monte-Carlo integration algorithms, such as gradient descent and Hamiltonian Monte-Carlo methods, rely crucially on the calculation of derivatives.
 These algorithms are used in virtually every machine learning and computational statistics application, and the calculation of derivatives is usually the computational bottleneck.
 These applications explain the recent surge of interest in AD, which has resulted in the proliferation of popular AD systems such as TensorFlow \cite{abadi2016tensorflow}, PyTorch \cite{paszke2017automatic}, and Stan Math \cite{carpenter2015stan}.

 AD, roughly speaking, comes in two modes: forward mode and reverse mode.
-When differentiating a function $\RR^n\to \RR^m$, forward mode tends to be more efficient if $m\gg n$, while reverse mode generally is more performant if $n\gg m$.
-As most applications reduce to optimization or Monte-Carlo integration of an objective function $\RR^n\to\RR$ with $n$ very large (at the time of this paper, in the order of $10^4-10^7$), reverse mode AD is in many ways the more interesting algorithm.
+When differentiating a function $\RR^n\to \RR^m$, forward mode tends to be more efficient if $m\gg n$, while reverse mode is generally more efficient if $n\gg m$.
+As most applications reduce to optimization or Monte-Carlo integration of an objective function $\RR^n\to\RR$ with $n$ very large (at the time of this paper, on the order of $10^4-10^7$), reverse mode AD is in many ways the more interesting algorithm \cite{baydin2014automatic}.